West Palm Beach Workers’ Compensation Lawyers

 Unfortunately, you must go to the doctor chosen by your employer or its workers’ compensation insurer.
 If you are not satisfied with the medical care provided by the treating doctor, you have the right to change doctors.
 However, this change can only be done once.
 The insurance company will usually assign a new doctor within five days after a written request asking for a change in care has been submitted.

 These benefits are issued if you can return to work with certain restrictions.
 You may be eligible to receive temporary partial disability (TPD) if you cannot earn 80 percent of your pre-injury wages.
 TPD benefits are payable for up to 104 weeks.

 Temporary Total Disability Benefits

-These benefits are issued if you cannot work because of your workplace injury or illness.
+These benefits are issued if you cannot earn because of your work injury or illness.
 You would receive 66 and two-thirds percent of your average weekly wages up to a maximum that is adjusted on an annual basis.
 For injuries sustained in 2020, the maximum rate is $971 each week.

 However, for more severe injuries, such as paralysis or blindness, temporary total disability (TTD) benefits would increase to 80 percent of your regular wages for a period of up to six months.
 These benefits are not payable for the first seven days you miss work unless your injury prevents you from working more than 21 days.